zhanymkanov/fastapi-best-practices/README.md

 ```
 ### 3. Use dependencies for data validation vs DB
 Pydantic can only validate the values of client input.
-Use dependencies to validate data against database requirements like email already exists, user not found, etc.
+Use dependencies to validate data against database constraints like email already exists, user not found, etc.
 ```python3
 # dependencies.py
 async def valid_post_id(post_id: UUID4) -> Mapping: